History of the Award

 - Applications for Student Local Section of the Year can be submitted electronically to email@example.com

-- The award selection panel shall make a decision of the winning student section by May 25th.
+- The award selection panel shall make a decision of the winning student section by late May.
 The panel will be exclusively responsible for selecting the winning student section and their decision shall be final.

 - 2012: University of Michigan

 - 2011: Utah State University

 - 2010: Colorado State University (Rocky Mountain Student Section) & Murray State University

 - 2008: University of Arizona & Murray State University